Broader Impacts Resources

 The Broader Impacts Wizard will help you develop a broader impacts plan that will satisfy the National Science Foundation (NSF) Broader Impact requirements and fulfill your interest in communicating your science.

 This document comes from Iowa EPSCoR’s Broader Impacts Platform.
 It provides a questionnaire to help researchers determine a broader impacts plan that best fits their interests, resources, and project.
 This document also includes a checklist for making sure a project’s broader impacts meet all necessary and recommended criteria.

 This handout provides questions and guidelines to help researchers develop their Broader Impacts.
-The handout was developed by a working group from the National Alliance for Broader Impacts (NABI).

 SP@ISU collaborated with ISU employee Dr. Elena Cotos from ISU’s Graduate College to put this presentation together in 2013.
 It provides information and examples on how to write an effective Broader Impacts statement for NSF proposals.